lio972/legstar-xsd2cob/trunk/legstar-java2cob/readme.txt

      a WSDL samples.
   2. On Linux you pobably need to type chmod +x run.sh to make it executable
   3. Type ./run.sh (Linux) or run (Windows).
-  4. Check the cobol sub folder, an set of COBOL copybooks should have been created.
+  4. Check the cobol sub folder, a COBOL copybook should have been created.
-  5. Check the cobolschema sub folder, a set of COBOL-annotated XML Schema files should have been created.
+  5. Check the cobolschema sub folder, a COBOL-annotated XML Schema file should have been created.

 Troubleshooting the executable jar:
 ===================================